tlamoureux24/JK-BMS-by-Modbus-RS485/README.md

 Solution:

-Single values are read to the sensors.
+Single values are read to the `sensors`.

-Then existing values are combined into new, correct values (numbers) and written to the 16 or 32 bit registers.
+Then existing values are combined into new, correct values (`numbers`) and written to the 16 or 32 bit registers.

 JK-BMS support only commands 0x03 (read) and 0x10 (write multiple registers).

-Here is example:
+Here is an example:
 ```
 sensor:
   #         0x00E4  228 UINT8   2   RW  LCD buzzer trigger source                           LCDBuzzerTrigger